Badakhshan: Early modern history

 The region was ruled over by the mirs of Badakhshan.
 Sultan Muhammad of Badakhshan was the last of a series of kings who traced their descent to Alexander the Great.
 He was killed by Abu Sa'id Mirza, the ruler of Timurid Empire, who took possession of Badakhshan, which after his death fell to his son, Sultan Mahmud Mirza, who had three sons, Baysinghar Mirza, Ali Mirza, and Khan Mirza.
-When Mahmud died, Amir Khusroe Khan, one of his nobles, blinded Baysinghar Mirza, killed the second prince, and ruled as a usurper.
+When Mahmud died, Amir Khusrau Khan, one of his nobles, blinded Baysinghar Mirza, killed the second prince, and ruled as a usurper.
 He submitted to the Mughal Emperor Babur in 1504 CE.
 When Babur took Kandahar in 1506 CE from Shah Beg Arghun, he sent Khan Mirza as governor to Badakhshan.
 A son was born to Khan Mirza by the name of Mirza Sulaiman in 1514 CE.

 After the death of Khan Mirza, Badakhshan was governed for Babur by Prince Humayun, Sultan Wais Khan (Mirza Sulaiman's father-in-law), Prince Hindal Mirza, and Mirza Sulaiman, who held Badakhshan till October 8, 1541, when he had to surrender himself and his son, Mirza Ibrahim, to Prince Kamran Mirza.
 They were released by Humayun in 1545, and again took possession of Badakhshan.
 When Humayun had taken Kabul, he made war upon and defeated Mirza Sulaiman who once in possession of his country, had refused to submit; but when the return of Prince Kamran Mirza from Sindh obliged Emperor Humayun to go to Kabul, he reinstated Mirza Sulaiman, who held Badakhshan till 1575.
 Bent on making conquests, he invaded Balkh in 1560, but had to return.
 His son, Mirza Ibrahim, was killed in battle.

 When Akbar became Mughal Emperor, his stepbrother Mirza Muhammad Hakim's mother had been killed by Shah Abul Ma'ali.
 Mirza Sulaiman went to Kabul, and had Abul Ma'ali hanged; he then had his own daughter married to Mirza Muhammad Hakim, and appointed Umed Ali, a Badakhshan noble, as Mirza Muhammad Hakim's agent in 1563.
 But Mirza Muhammad Hakim did not go on well with Mirza Sulaiman, who returned the next year to Kabul with hostile intentions; but Mirza Muhammad Hakim fled Fayzabad and asked Akbar for assistance, so that Mirza Sulaiman, though he had taken Jalalabad, had to return to Badakhshan.
 He returned to Kabul in 1566, when Akbar's troops had left that country, but retreated on being promised tribute.

 Mirza Shah Rukh (d.
 1607–08), grandson of Sulaiman Mirza, and ruler of Badakhshan.
 Married Akbar's daughter Shakr al-Nisa Begum, and became ruler of Malwa after fleeing to the Mughal Empire.